xl-s/ShallowLearning/report.md

 |2-part binary classifier|79.87%|79.19%|72.00%|
 |tri-class classifier|81.58%|71.54%|60.00%|

 Generally, the 2-part binary classifier gave better results.
-However, its improvement over the tri-class classifier was less than expected and could be attributed to the unbalanced dataset.

 ### 2.2 Model Design
 The team primarily used convolutional layers in our model design, which is the most appropriate for an image-classification task.